rgommezz/react-native-chatgpt/README.md

 ![platforms: ios, android, web](https://img.shields.io/badge/platform-ios%2C%20android-blue) [![license MIT](https://img.shields.io/badge/license-MIT-brightgreen)](https://github.com/rgommezz/react-native-chatgpt/blob/master/LICENSE)

- <p><i>This library allows you to access ChatGPT from React Native, so you can integrate it with your own applications. **It handles authentication, streamed responses and contextual conversations**.
+ <p><i>This library allows you to access ChatGPT from React Native, so you can integrate it with your own applications. <b>It handles authentication, streamed responses and contextual conversations</b>.
 Fully serverless.</i></p>

 ## Features

 - **:fire: Serverless**: no need to use a custom backend to send messages to the chatbot
-- **:zap: Streaming based**: get a response as soon as it's available, similar to the ChatGPT3 web playground
+- **:zap: Streaming support**: get a response as soon as it's available, similar to the ChatGPT web playground
 - **:speaking_head: Contextual**: keep track of the conversation by sending the `conversationId` and `messageId` along with the message
 - **:atom_symbol: Cross platform**: works in iOS, Android and Web
 - **:iphone: Expo compatible**: no need to eject to enjoy this component